Getting started with ItemPick¶

-Once the scene has been set up, we recommend to check the Web GUI’s Depth image tab to verify that the images are well-exposed and the depth image is dense with no holes on the workpieces.
-The tutorial Tuning of Image Parameters covers all required steps to get the best quality for stereo and depth images.
-The depth image density can also be increased by adding the RandomDot projector to the rc_visard.
+Once the scene has been set up, we recommend to check the Web GUI’s Depth image page to verify that the images are well-exposed and the depth image is dense with no holes on the workpieces.
+The tutorial Tuning of image parameters covers all required steps to get the best quality for stereo and depth images.
+The depth image density can also be increased by adding the rc_randomdot projector to the rc_visard.

 ItemPick provides its best results when the depth image quality is set to High or Full.
 The Static mode might be beneficial in static scenes, but it increases the data acquisition time.

 Computing the first grasps¶

-The compute_grasps service of the ItemPick module triggers the computation of suction grasps in the scene.
+The compute_grasps service of the ItemPick module triggers the computation of suction grasps on the objects in the scene.